ncvss/qmad_history/README.md

 ## Usage in the thesis

+The simpler tests in the thesis used pure C++.
+They each are compiled from a single C++ file located in `test/pure_cpp/`.
-The folder ``test/pure_cpp`` contains standalone C++ programs that were used for the simpler tests in the thesis.
-The other tests in the thesis used the Pytorch extension operators and called them from Python.
+The other tests in the thesis used the Pytorch extension operators and called them from a Python script.

 The plots in the thesis were generated from the data ouput by the following scripts: